 Chastened to live another day, Lois expands her comfort zone, finding it in herself to bring comfort to a thawed caveman, out of time and gravely disoriented.
 She was one w/ her natural self the time she ran around w/ a great ape.
 Through all this, Lois kept up her advice column, once a grateful writer even bequeathed a gold mine which, sadly, she lost.
 She once plunged herself into a murky tale about a fifth columnist movement in Metropolis, wading into espionage, disinformation, and sabotage.
-Jimmy Olsen could, if prodded, fill in some details.
+Staff photographer Jimmy Olsen could, if prodded, fill in some details.
 Resorting to disguise to bring down a den of thieves, committing crimes while hypnotized, getting involved w/ murder when her fingerprints were found on the revolver, being tied up w/ a bomb nearby (several times).

 Around this time she meets Lex Luthor.
 Picking through the day’s press releases, Lois sees a tony and toothy one: Someone has called a gathering of the millionaires of Metropolis.
 Intrigued, Lois finds a way into the mansion and hides behind draperies.
-Eight men enter, followed by their host; Lois starts transcribing.
+Eight men enter, followed by their host; Lois pulls out her notepad.
 Altogether, these men control railroads and airlines, real estate and financial firms.
 They’re involved in prohibition-era rackets, one has a publishing firm hawking inspirational books.
 Another runs a secret fascist cell, while the last to speak turns out to be a common man who had impersonated in order to give a rant on the wickedness of wealth; what happens to him is not shown on the next panel.
 All this Lois takes down, filling one comic page w/ nine speech balloons each of considerable length.
 Suddenly, Luthor appears w/ a weapon and knocks everyone, including Lois, out.

 By 1943, budding popularity for her character propels Lois onto the cover w/ Superman, gasping as he goes head-to-head with crime’s comedy king, the Prankster.
 Lois is on the splash page too, because she has inadvertently stepped too close to a giant jack-in-the-box … a year later she lands her first series, LOIS LANE GIRL REPORTER, focusing on her exploits w/out Superman or Clark; it ran for thirteen issues.